 Facts About Insomnia (PDF) – Fact sheet describes the symptoms and common causes of insomnia, as well as proven treatments and cures.
 (National Institutes of Health)

-Insomnia – Discusses insomnia symptoms, types, causes, and treatments, including what you can do to stop sleepless nights.
+Insomnia (PDF) – Discusses insomnia symptoms, types, causes, and treatments, including what you can do to stop sleepless nights.
 (University of Cambridge)